Hadi02-gif/My-SQL-Project/README.md

 GROUP BY `Product Category`
 ORDER BY SUM(`Total Amount`) DESC;

-Insight: The top 5 customers account for a significant portion of total revenue.
+Insight: The top 5 products account for a significant portion of total revenue.
 I recommend a targeted loyalty program for this specific segment to increase retention.

 Skills Demonstrated
 Data Aggregation: Using SUM(), COUNT(), and GROUP BY to summarize thousands of rows.